okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-cases/oie-embedded-widget-use-case-load/nodejs/integrationsteps.md

 </div>

->**Note:** The Facebook, Sign-up, and Forgot password links are configurable elements in your Okta org and may not show in screen.
+>**Note:** The Facebook, Sign Up, and Forgot password links are configurable elements in your Okta org and may not show in screen.